SirMendacium/SirMendacium/README.md

 ## I'm a Student, Curious, Creative, and Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to have a proyect
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021: Goals: Lern more about programing
 - ⚡ Fun fact: I love the encription

 ### Spotify Playing 🎧